-8 Final Payments and Per-License Prices
+7 Final Payments and Per-License Prices

-Bidders that are still expressing demand for a quantity of blocks in a county-either on an individual county basis or through a CMA-level bid-at the time the stopping rule is met will become the winning bidders of licenses corresponding to that number of blocks.
+Bidders that are still expressing demand for a quantity of blocks in a county at the time the stopping rule is met will become the winning bidders of licenses corresponding to that number of blocks.
 The final price for a generic block in a county is equal to the posted price for the final round, and the final payment of a winning bidder is equal to the net commitment of that bidder after the final round.
-See Section 4.7 for the definitions of commitment, commitment discount, and net commitment after a round.
+See Section 3.5 for the definitions of commitment, commitment discount, and net commitment after a round.

-While the discount and the final payment for a winning bidder with a bidding credit apply on an aggregate basis, rather than for individual licenses, the bidding system will also calculate a net per-license price for each license won.
+Because the discount and the final payment for a winning bidder with a bidding credit apply on an aggregate basis, rather than for individual licenses, the bidding system will also calculate a net per-license price for each license won.
 Such individual prices may be needed in the event that a licensee subsequently incurs license-specific obligations, such as unjust enrichment payments.